endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 |dat|it|403|
 |te|too|324|

-Top words after filtering stop words, <a href="https://xkcd.com/1331/" target="_blank">frequency</a> ;
-What:
-Why:
-How:

-For those who've done the “Hello world” of big data you can anticipate my next steps.
-Get a word count (bag of words) of all articles, filter out “stop words”, and <a href="/code/dutch_words/#all-without-stop-words" target="_blank">sort in descending order of frequency</a>.
+For those who've done the “<a href="http://www.learnpython.org/en/Hello,_World!" target="_blank">Hello world</a>” of big data you can anticipate my next steps.
+Get a word count across all articles, filter out stop words, and sort in descending order of <a href="https://xkcd.com/1331/" target="_blank">frequency</a>.
 I figured <a href="/datasets/dutch/top100_nonStopWords.csv" target="_blank">the top 50-100 words</a> would be a strong place to start for any future flash cards, at least before the Internet destroys them as well.

+Though I want to be absolutely clear about two things: this is NOT big data AND I know that.
+I simply wanted an excuse to get some more practice with <a href="https://spark.apache.org/docs/1.2.0/programming-guide.html" target="_blank">Spark</a> and running <a href="https://www.vagrantup.com/" target="_blank">Vagrant</a> (partial nerd talk for data tools).

 **Top-10 Non-Stop Words**